jorgealbertowork/js-new-year-countdown/README.md

 ## Project Specifications

-- Landing styled with CSS3
+- Landing page styled with CSS3
 - Calculate the days, hours, mins and seconds to the new year
 - Insert values into the DOM
 - Show a spinner right before loading the countdown